feniljain/knowledge-base/vim/README.md

  * %y gives file extension
  * Use this: `", just before leaving a buffer and the next time you enter, use this again to jump to last line where you left your cursor.
  * Shift $ : End of the line, Shift ^ : Start of the line
+ * H -> takes you to current visible screen's top and L -> bottom, M -> middle
+ * Press q: in normal mode to access command history

 ## StatusLine:
  * set statusline={content}